binafy/laravel-reactions/README.md

 $user = User::find(1);
 $post = Post::find(1);

-// Remove all reactions by user on this post
+// Remove all reactions by the user on this post
 $user->removeReactions($post);

 // Or from the reactable side